sakurity/securelogin/README.md

 Chrome: seamless experience, but no way to minimize the app so need 2 seconds delay before going to previous screen

+### Anti-Phishing Concerns

+There's potential possibility of phishing attacks for `callback=ping` only: another hostile page may open `securelogin://state=THEIRSTATE` while you're navigating target website.
+You would not know which tab in your browser actually opened SL client, there's no way for JS to safely share its `location.origin` with the native app.

+Planned mitigations:

+1. IP binding for `sltoken` is recommended

+2. Alert if the app was fired up twice in a row

+3. postMessage event.origin check (only for the Web app)